Punnamisaipoojitha/ARITHMETIC-LOGIC-UNIT-ALU-/README.md

 *DESCRIPTION OF THE TASK* :

-This project involves the design and simulation of a basic 4-bit Arithmetic Logic Unit (ALU) using Verilog Hardware Description Language (HDL).
-The ALU is a key component of any digital processing system and is responsible for carrying out both arithmetic and logical operations.
-As part of the internship at CodTech, the objective is to implement a simple yet functional ALU capable of performing five primary operations: addition, subtraction, bitwise AND, bitwise OR, and bitwise NOT.
+This VHDL code defines a 4-bit Arithmetic Logic Unit (ALU) named `ALU4bit`.
+An ALU is a core component in digital processors, responsible for carrying out arithmetic and logical operations.
+In this design, two 4-bit input vectors `A` and `B`, along with a 3-bit selection signal `sel`, determine the operation to be performed.
+The result of the operation is provided as a 4-bit output through the signal `result`.

-The ALU takes two 4-bit inputs, labeled A and B, and a 3-bit control input called opcode that determines which operation to perform.
-Depending on the opcode value, the ALU computes and outputs the result of the selected operation.
-Specifically, when the opcode is 000, the ALU performs addition (A + B); when it is 001, it performs subtraction (A - B); when set to 010, it computes the bitwise AND of A and B; opcode 011 results in a bitwise OR; and finally, opcode 100 applies a bitwise NOT to operand A, ignoring B.
+The entity declaration defines the input and output ports of the ALU.
+Inputs `A` and `B` represent the operands for the ALU, while `sel` determines which operation to perform.
+The output `result` carries the outcome of the selected operation.
+Since the width of all data lines is 4 bits, this ALU can handle small binary numbers ranging from 0 to 15 in unsigned format.

-The implementation is carried out using Verilog.
-The design includes two primary files: the ALU module (ALU.v) and its corresponding testbench (ALU_tb.v).
-The testbench simulates various inputs and opcodes to verify the correctness of each operation.
-Simulated results are observed using waveform analysis or console outputs.
-For instance, the addition of A = 0011 and B = 0001 with opcode 000 produces the result 0100.
+The architecture section describes the behavior of the ALU using a `process` block, which is sensitive to changes in `A`, `B`, or `sel`.
+Inside the process, a `case` statement evaluates the value of `sel` to determine which operation to perform.
+For instance, if `sel` is "000", the ALU performs binary addition (`A + B`).
+If `sel` is "001", it performs subtraction (`A - B`).
+Logic operations such as AND, OR, and NOT are carried out for selections "010", "011", and "100" respectively.
+For the NOT operation, only input `A` is considered.

-A comprehensive simulation report is generated that outlines the test cases and confirms that the ALU performs as expected.
-The final deliverables include the ALU source code, testbench file, simulation output, and a report describing the implementation process.
-This project serves as a foundational exercise in digital design, showcasing the student’s ability to use Verilog to create and simulate combinational logic modules.
+One important point to note is the use of `STD_LOGIC_ARITH` and `STD_LOGIC_UNSIGNED`, which are non-standard libraries specific to some VHDL tools and not part of the official IEEE standard.
+These libraries allow arithmetic operations on `STD_LOGIC_VECTOR`, but for better portability and standards compliance, `numeric_std` should be used with explicitly declared `UNSIGNED` or `SIGNED` types.
+Nonetheless, the design provides a basic and functional ALU that is useful for understanding how selection-based combinational logic can be used to implement different operations in digital systems.

 *OUTPUT* :

 <img width="778" alt="Image" src="https://github.com/user-attachments/assets/46a1eec5-062d-4154-8b4e-044a02a58a74" />

 <img width="761" alt="Image" src="https://github.com/user-attachments/assets/ddafa11b-981b-4188-a66b-07d6b6af8742" />